Thesis Committee Member(s)

 Number of Pages

 This study assessed the efficacy of the United States Safe Harbor Framework by approximating the size of a population of large United States organizations (50,000 - 500,000 employees) that were eligible to participate in the Safe Harbor that did not participate.
 The Safe Harbor Framework, administered by the United States Department of Commerce, is a voluntary program that assists United States organizations in complying with the European Union Data Privacy Directive.
 Out of a population of 337 large organizations, 168 were potentially eligible to participate in the Safe Harbor Framework.
 One hundred and ten, or 66%, of these organizations did not participate.
 The lowest rate of participation regionally was among organizations located in the South, with 82.69% of all organizations in this region not participating; and among organizations in the Accommodations and Food Services industry sector where 90% of organizations did not participate in the Safe Harbor Framework.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Beck, Margaret M., "Efficacy of the United States Safe Harbor Framework" (2010).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 209.